 Where to Find Deals on Camping Gear

-We always encourage you to support your local retailer first and foremost, but if you’re hunting for deals, it can be a good idea to shop around.
-For outdoor gear, we're big fans of REI Co-op, which offers free shipping on orders $60 or more (members receive free shipping regardless of the total) and easy returns.
+We always encourage you to support your local retailer, but if you’re hunting for deals, it can be a good idea to shop around.
+For outdoor gear, we're big fans of REI Co-op, which offers free shipping on orders of $60 or more (members receive free shipping for any amount) and easy returns.
 Plus, REI has a number of notable sales throughout the year where you can find significant savings on much of their inventory.
 Keep in mind that if you shop at REI, it pays to become a member (with a one-time-fee of a $30) in order to access these sales and receive your yearly dividend (up to 10% back on REI purchases), among other benefits.
 Of course, Amazon is another easy and popular place to shop online, with nearly constant sales and a great selection of budget and off-brand products.

 Camping gear (sitting by campfire)